Mike Stanton (left-handed pitcher): Mitchell Report

 Stanton was mentioned in the Mitchell Report for purchasing human growth hormone, implicated by Kirk Radomski.
 Stanton has flatly denied any wrongdoing or any connection to any type of performance-enhancing drugs in his baseball career.
 Stanton's alleged HGH use was also mentioned in testimony by Brian McNamee during the Roger Clemens trial.

 Coaching career

 Stanton worked as the head coach of the varsity baseball team at Don Bosco Preparatory High School in Ramsey, New Jersey.

 Broadcasting career

-As of 2019, Stanton hosts the pregame show for the Houston Astros on AT&T SportsNet Southwest.
+From 2013 to 2024, Stanton hosted the pregame show for the Houston Astros on Space City Home Network.